ZTony716/RecSystem/README.md

 ### Authentication Flow

--User enters email and password in the login page
+- User enters email and password in the login page

--Frontend sends a request to the backend login API
+- Frontend sends a request to the backend login API

--Backend validates credentials
+- Backend validates credentials

--Backend returns user data (and token if enabled)
+- Backend returns user data (and token if enabled)

--Frontend stores auth info locally
+- Frontend stores auth info locally

--AuthContext updates the global auth state
+- AuthContext updates the global auth state

--Navbar immediately reflects the login state
+- Navbar immediately reflects the login state